The first official record made public concerning the program was published in the

 in 1948 and continuing until 1971 when he retired from the Georgia Health Sciences

 University.
-In his honor, achievement awards are made annually for outstanding graduates
+In his honor, achievement awards are conferred annually for outstanding

-in medical technology and pathology.
-In 1987, the building housing the medical technology
+graduates in medical technology and pathology.
+In 1987, the building housing the medical

 38 students received the University of Georgia degree.